baikeshen/RoboND-DeepLearning-Project/writeup.md

 #### Deep Model

-This is a aliitle bit deeper model compared to shallow one above.
+This is a aliitle bit deeper model compared to shallow one above, it has two more layers.

 ![alt text][image4]